Thank you for subscribing

 Keep the romance to a PG-rating

 Movies and dates go as hand in hand, as do flowers and Valentine’s day.
-While it’s great to enjoy a film with you beloved, perhaps leave the public displays of affection for a private setting – the audience came to see a different show.
+Although it’s great to enjoy a film with your beloved, leave the public displays of affection for a private setting.

 Consider whether your kids are ready